 In many ways, this knife is better than the TBFK with more thoughtful details and a slimmer overall profile.
-It is a bit long, but other than that, you should consider the P801 if you have only $50 to drop.
+It is a bit long, but other than that, you should consider the P801 if you have only $50 or less to drop.

 Many a hunter has skinned a deer with nothing other than a 110.
 It’s a classic for a reason.
 This is a design unchanged in 50 years – a blade that built a company and the outdoor cutlery industry as a whole.
 The steel is Buck’s proprietary heat-treated 420HC, which is quite a bit better than regular 420HC.

 The knife is a clip point and is positively huge in terms of both size and weight.
 It also requires two hands to open and close.
 Finally, there is no clip, only a holster.
 But it also tends to be a bit more robust than many of the knives on this list.
 And, like a 1970s wood-paneled Wagoneer, it just screams “outdoorsy.”